ICRAR/daliuge/docs/graphs.rst

   .. figure:: images/loop_example.png

      Figure 3.
-A nested-Loop (minor and major cycle) example of logical graph for continuous imaging pipeline.
+A nested-Loop (minor and major cycle) example of logical graph for a continuous imaging pipeline.
 This example can be `viewed online <http://sdp-dfms.ddns.net/lg_editor?lg_name=cont_img.json>`_ in the DFMS prototype.

-Logical graphs serve as a way to describe a give algorithm or process.
-They are not a suitable description of the precise execution of such process.
-To achieve this, logical graphs are translated into *physical graphs*.
+Repository
+""""""""""
+The DFMS prototype uses a Web-based *logical graph* editor as the default user interface to the underlying *logical graph repository*, which currently is simply a managed POSIX file system directory.
+Each logical graph is physically stored as a JSON-formatted textual file, and can be accessed and modified remotely through the *logical graph* editor via the RESTful interface.
+For example, the JSON file for the continuous imaging pipeline as shown partially in Fig. 3. can be accessed `through HTTP GET <http://sdp-dfms.ddns.net/jsonbody?lg_name=cont_img.json>`_.
+The editor also provides a Web-based JSON editor so that users can directly change the graph JSON content inside the repository.

+Select template
+"""""""""""""""
+While the DFMS *logical graph* editor does not differentiate between *logical graph* and *logical graph template*, users can create either of them using the editor.
+After all, the only differences between these two are the populated values for some parameters.
+Once a template is created or selected, users can simply copy and paste the JSON content into the new *logical graph* and fill in those parameter values (as construct properites) using the editor.
+Note that the public version of the *logical graph* editor has not yet opened its "create new logical graph" API.

 Translation
 ^^^^^^^^^^^

-DFMS follows the following steps to generate a *physical graph*.
+While a *logical graph* provides a compact way to express complex processing logic, it contains high level control flow specifications that are not directly usable by the underlying graph execution engine and DROP managers.
+To achieve that, logical graphs are translated into *physical graphs*.
+The translation process in the DFMS prototype involves the following steps:

 * **Validity checking**.
 This is similar to compiler syntax error checking.
 For example, DFMS currently does not allow cyclic in the logical graph.